CERT-Polska/mwdb-core/docs/user-guide/index.rst

 User guide
 ==========

 This guide will help you to learn basic MWDB concepts step by step.
-It is not only limited to the potential use-cases of your own mwdb-core instance, but is also recommended for mwdb.cert.pl service users who want improve their skills in exploring MWDB database.
+It is not only limited to the potential use-cases of your own mwdb-core instance, but also recommended for mwdb.cert.pl service users who want improve their skills in exploring MWDB database.

 .. toctree::
    :maxdepth: 2